All About DUI Evidence

 Blood tests are much more accurate in general than breath tests.
 That might make the results more difficult to challenge, but if you are certain you are not over the legal limit, it might make the blood test a preferable option because the sample can be retested.
 These tests also take a while longer to administer in most cases, so your BAC may decrease while you wait to be tested, although if you drank a lot immediately before you drove, you could actually test higher because your body has had time to metabolize the alcohol -the premise behind the rising alcohol defense.

-While it can be harder to fight the results of these tests, the benefit is that your sample will be stored so your lawyers can have it retested if there is any question about the accuracy of the results.
+While it can be harder to fight the results of a blood test, the benefit is that your sample will be stored so your lawyers can have it retested if there is any question about the accuracy of the results.
 In fact, if the results of your test of the sample are lower than the official police results, this could actually benefit your case.

 Additionally, while fewer things can cause a blood test to go wrong compared to a breath test, there are a number of procedures that must be strictly adhered to for a result to be considered legally admissible as DUI evidence.
 This includes proper collection, storage, transportation, and testing methods, for example: